sanbales/openmbee-vm/README.md

    ```

 ### Important Notice
-For this server to be useful, you will need to have: [MagicDraw][magicdraw], the
+To maximize the server's usefulness, you will need to have: [MagicDraw][magicdraw], the
 [Model Development Kit (MDK)][mdk] plugin, and a SysML model.

 As of Jan 24, 2020, the latest MDK plugin version for MagicDraw is 4.1.3 and can be found here:

     https://bintray.com/openmbee/maven/mdk/4.1.3

+**Note:** do not let MDK create an organization for you!
+Otherwise, you may end up with an unstable organization.
+Instead, create it with the curl command above.

 [alfresco]: https://www.alfresco.com/ "Alfresco"
 [docker-image]: https://hub.docker.com/r/openmbeeguest/mms-repo/ "OpenMBEE Docker Image"